An effort to secure the release of Pastor Saeed Abedini

 Proposal letter to Grand Ayatollah Khamenei

 I am writing to you to propose a prisoner exchange for Iranian-American Pastor Saeed Abedini who is currently being held in Rajai Shahr Prison.
-Effective immediately, I, Río Tenango, volunteer to serve Saeed Abedini’s remaining sentence in part or whole.
+Effective immediately, I, Río Tenango, volunteer to serve Saeed Abedini’s remaining sentence in part or in whole.
 Such an arrangement would appease the West without compromising the national support base of Iranian politicians.
-This approach would also circumvent diplomatic setbacks that would result from Mr. Abedini’s death while in your care.
-The international community would have no grounds on which to protest your government concerning my volitional presence within your prison facility.
-This proposal is not based in protest; as I acknowledge that Saeed Abedini participated in religious activities at odds with Iranian law, whether written or implied.
-My confidence in the terms of an agreement would rest solely on your word as a statesman and spiritual leader, i.e., not in the mandate of the U.S. State Department.
-I would not expect nor request special treatment as an inmate within your prison system.
-In fact, I anticipate to experience the same living conditions currently imposed on Mr. Abedini.
+In consideration of Mr. Abedini’s failing health, this approach would also circumvent diplomatic setbacks that would result from Mr. Abedini’s death while in your care.

-It is important to note this is not the first time I have risked my personal welfare on the international stage in an independent and unconventional manner.
-In 2008, my devout Christian beliefs led me to Sudan, where I played an unofficial, yet significant, role in preventing the deaths of thousands of Muslims.
-Today, as Christian Pastor Abedini’s detention remains a source of contention between Iran and the United States, my conscience denies me spectator-status as I face the following question: If a single selfless act by a single common man can help unlock the horns of two great nations, then who am I to stand aside?
+It may be of interest to know this is not the first time I have risked my personal welfare on the international stage in an independent and unconventional manner.
+In 2008, I played an unofficial, yet significant, role in preventing the deaths of thousands of Muslims in Sudan.
+Today, as Pastor Abedini’s detention remains a source of contention between Iran and the United States, my conscience again denies me spectator-status.
+If a single selfless act by a single common man can help unlock the horns of two great nations, then who am I to stand aside?

-Although I am not an official diplomat in any capacity, I am confident that world leaders, such as Your Excellency, appreciate unofficial solutions to official problems.
-Since I, too, am a man of strong faith, I understand your position regarding Mr. Abedini’s actions.
-You simply have an unyielding desire to maintain the integrity of the Islamic faith.
-I do not know the content of the Koran nor the nuances of Iranian law, so I will not speak to you of justice.
-All I request of you, on Saeed Abedini’s behalf, is to exhibit a teacup portion of mercy.
+Since I, too, am a person of strong faith, I understand your position regarding Mr. Abedini’s actions.
+Your policies merely represent an unyielding desire to maintain the integrity of the Islamic faith.
+As I am not well versed in the content of the Koran or the nuances of Iranian law, I will not speak to you of justice.
+My plea hinges solely on your ongoing capacity for mercy.